duality-solutions/Sequence/doc/coding.md

 - ThreadRPCServer : Remote procedure call handler, listens on port 16663 for connections and services them.

-- SilkMiner : Generates silks (if wallet is enabled).
+- SequenceMiner : Generates sequences (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.